RexProg/AspNetCoreCracker/README.md

 ## Usage
 ```
-USAGE:
-Attempt to crack a list of hashes:
-  AspNetCoreCracker --hashes hashes.txt --passwords passwords.txt

-  --hashes       Required.
+  --hashes or -h       Required.
 The path to a file with a list of hashes to crack.

-  --passwords    Required.
+  --passwords or -p    Required.
 The path to a file with a list of passwords to hash.

-  --thread       Optional.
+  --thread or -t       Optional.
 The count of thread used to work
 ```

 ## Prerequisite